Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Applications

-\textbf{Environment.} The environment is a $5 \times 5$ gridworld Markov Decision Process \citep{puterman1990markov} with two randomly placed terminal squares: \good{} and \bad{}.
+\textbf{Partial oversight environment.} The environment is based on a $5 \times 5$ gridworld Markov Decision Process \citep{puterman1990markov} with two randomly placed terminal squares: \good{} and \bad{}.
 At each step, the agent can move north, west, south, or east.
-Episodes end upon reaching a terminal square or after 256 steps.
-The environment state includes a boolean indicator variable for every grid square, indicating whether oversight is present.
-These indicators are randomly sampled at the beginning of each episode.
-If an episode ends with the agent reaching a terminal grid square with the oversight indicator set to \textsc{False}, then the learning algorithm does not have access to the square type labels (\good, \bad) for that entire episode.
-The (true) rewards, which are not always observed, are +1 for reaching \good, \textminus1 for reaching \bad, and 0 otherwise, with a discount factor of 0.97.\footnote{For general reinforcement learning terminology, see \citet{Sutton1998}.} However, our algorithm only uses these labels for gradient routing, and not for RL updates.
+Episodes end upon reaching a terminal square or after 32 steps.
+The environment state includes a boolean variable for every grid square that indicates terminal squares that are under oversight.
+These indicators are sampled randomly and independently at the beginning of each episode according to the \emph{oversight level} $p \in [0,1]$.
+If an episode ends with the agent reaching a terminal grid square with the oversight indicator set to FALSE, then the reward function does not have access to the square type labels (\good{}, \bad{}) for that entire episode.
+The policy takes the entire state as input, including oversight indicators.

-\textbf{Architecture and training.} The first layer of the policy network is a modified Mixture of Experts (MoE) layer.
-The MoE layer computes a weighted sum of two experts, $\operatorname{E}_\good(\cdot)$ and $\operatorname{E}_\bad(\cdot)$.
-The module weights, which are between 0 and 1, are computed by a multi-layer gating network.
-The remaining layers in the network are either convolutional or linear.
-(See \cref{apx:scalable-oversight-details} for details.)
+\textbf{Architecture and training.} The policy network is a Mixture of Experts (MoE) network \cite{Eigen2013LearningFR} with two MLP experts (a \good{} expert and a \bad{} expert) and a MLP gating network, each of which takes the environment state as input.
+The expert outputs are combined via a convex combination with weight computed by the gating network.
+This value is processed by a linear layer to produce policy logits. \Cref{apx:scalable-oversight-details} has details.

-The policy network is trained with Proximal Policy Optimization (PPO) \citep{schulman2017proximalpolicyoptimizationalgorithms}.
-We perform gradient routing only when training on episodes with oversight.
-In those cases, we route the gradients through one of the modules, $\operatorname{E}_\good(\cdot)$ or $\operatorname{E}_\bad(\cdot)$, depending on which terminal square the agent reached.
-We also add a loss term that incentivizes the gating network to activate only the module through which the gradients were routed.
-In episodes without oversight, we perform a normal, non-routed PPO update with full backpropagation.
+The policy network is trained with REINFORCE \citep{williams1992simple}.
+When a terminal square with oversight is reached, we mask gradients so that the learning update is restricted to either the \good{} expert or \bad{} expert depending on which terminal square the agent reached; we also train the gating network to activate only the module through which the gradients were routed.
+In episodes without oversight, we perform only a normal REINFORCE update with regular backpropagation.

-\textbf{Results.} Our method uses gradient routing based on limited labels to localize a module responsible for going to \bad{}, then ablates the module.
-Below, we show that the method works even in the most challenging setting: instances of the environment where \bad{} is the closest terminal square, where we have no oversight (and the agent knows this).
-Details are given in \cref{apx:scalable-oversight-details}.